 Like dress shirts.

 I have a few nice dress shirts.
-The life I lead as an introverted government employee means I rare attend events where I need a nice dress shirt.
+The life I lead as an introverted government employee means I rarely attend events where I need a nice dress shirt.
 Outside of a job interview.
 I’ve had them longer than most people have cars.

 These shirts are fast fashion bought cheaply for their neutral color and flattering shape.
 Little did I know, I would have them half a decade later.